 Compared to the non-threatening Wire in the last episode, the Beast proves to be a fantastic, unnerving, manipulative villain throughout this two-parter, making “The Impossible Planet” a cross between a base under siege adventure and a good old fashioned ghost story.
 The Beast’s introductory scene – where he stalks and haunts poor Toby from the darkness, letting him know he’s coming and giving him false hope of escape before he consumes him – quickly establishes him as a psychological threat, someone who likes to instill fear, discontent and paranoia into his victims ahead of time, partly to weaken their defenses and partly to indulge his own sadism.
 The Beast’s ancient hieroglyphics etching themselves onto Toby’s skin, declaring him a marked man, is unexpectedly disturbing, but they’re only the prelude to a sequence that’s darkly mesmerizing.
 He steps out into the vacuum of space for a walk, enjoying having a new vessel and being free to walk around for the first time in millennia, reveling in the desolation of the planet.
 Scooti seems almost entranced by the unnatural sight for a few moments, before Beast-Toby decides to get rid of her.
 For the rest of “The Impossible Planet”, the audience is a few steps ahead of the Doctor and Rose, who don’t know about the danger Toby poses as a mole and a ticking bomb, allowing for some tension about when the Beast will strike again.
 The Beast turns the Ood and the space base itself against out heroes, to kill everyone off, and while he’s doing that, he shares little tidbits about their past and future that he shouldn’t know about with them, to destroy their morale.
 The Beast is willing to play the long game: sometimes he will strike when our heroes are at their most vulnerable and leave them scrambling, and other times, he will fall back and lay dormant for a while to lull them into a false sense of security.

 One of the my favorite treacherous moments in “The Satan Pit” is when the Ood corner a seemingly frightened Toby in the air vents, and their master turns to them with his signature red eyes, raises a single finger to his lips and orders them to back off so he can keep working, before letting out a hilariously fake call for help.
-Up until now, the audience has been under the assumption that the Beast has been stepping into Toby’s body periodically to possess him, but now it’s clear that Toby has been dead for a long time – ever since the Beast first stepped into him – and the Beast has been putting on an elaborate façade, pretending to be him the whole time.
+Up until now, the audience has been under the impression that the Beast has been stepping into Toby’s body periodically to possess him, but now it’s clear that Toby has been dead for a long time – ever since the Beast first stepped into him – and the Beast has been putting on an elaborate façade, pretending to be him the whole time.
 Partly so he could manipulate Rose and the others into doing what he needed, and partly so he could have a front row seat of his chaos.
 He is the devil, after all; of course he’s a sneaky bastard.
 The Beast is incredibly old, powerful and arrogant, boasting about being the living embodiment of all evil, but he is not infallible, not by a long shot.
 It’s frequently hinted that there’s something lurking below the base, in a pit within the planet, and the Doctor finally uncovers the truth when it’s almost too late.
 The Beast was an ancient evil so powerful that he needed to be sealed away in a perfect prison by another powerful force, and even then he still managed to influence intelligent races throughout history.
 He’s been terrorizing the humans and killing them off, while taking Toby as a new vessel, so they would evacuate the base and help him finally escape his own personal hell, so he can rebuild his empire anew.
 His evil, ingenious plan almost works, but he gets a bit ahead of himself in the eleventh hour and is promptly thwarted by the Doctor and Rose.
 At the end of the day, there’s still a lot we don’t know about the Beast – whether he was just an ancient alien influencing mythology or if he actually was the Devil – and it’s better that way.
 A bit of ambiguity in Doctor Who is good from time to time.

 Like “The Age Of Steel”, “The Satan Pit” is clearly a story that much of the season’s budget was spent on, and while most of the episode’s action is set inside a cramped space base, “The Satan Pit” ironically feels larger in scale than a lot of the episodes in Series 1, helmed by director James Strong.
 The set designers get to flex their muscles, bringing an impressive, industrial space base to life with a winding maze of tunnels, and a labyrinth of claustrophobic air ducts; trying to emulate both “Star Trek” and “Alien” and succeeding.
 The exterior shots of the planet Krop Tor were filmed in a British quarry (with the aid of CGI), a very old tradition for Doctor Who when it comes to creating alien planets.
 The costume department is given an interesting challenge as well, creating a new species of alien called the Ood, the most elaborate and complex design they’ve worked on since the Slitheen in “Aliens Of London”.
 Unlike the Slitheen, the Ood look mostly humanoid except for their pale heads with tiny, beady eyes and unsettingly long, squidlike, deadly tentacles.
 I’m rather pleased to see that many of the stunts and visuals effects in “The Satan Pit” were done with practical effects, so CGI is sparingly.
 And it’s used for the things television CGI is best at: creating and embellishing locations like the black hole Krop Tor orbits, or the underground caverns the Doctor and Ida explore.
 The weakest effect in “The Satan Pit” is the Beast’s true form, and even that is passable.
 Murray Gold’s score is in fine form again this week: the main, recurring theme of the two-parter is “The Impossible Planet“, a distinctively Greek lament which is noticeably never used again outside of this two-parter.
 Murray reworks a lot of his older material, reprising “The Doctor’s Theme” and “Tooth And Claw” for the story’s last quarter.
 I’m especially glad to notice that “The Lone Dalek” is used extensively throughout this two-parter, since it was one of Murray’s most beautiful and sorrowful pieces in Series 1, and it fits the occasionally bleak but ultimately hopeful tone of “The Satan Pit” perfectly.